magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Status
 """"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _did-callerid:

-CallerID name
+Callerid name
 """""""""""""

-We not write the description to this field.
+Use this field to set a Callerid name, or leave blank to use the received callerid from the DID provider.

 .. _did-connection_charge:

-Activation cost
+Connection charge
-"""""""""""""""
+"""""""""""""""""

-We not write the description to this field.
+Activation cost.
+E.